• Skip to primary navigation

 • Put the lid on the Instant Pot and set on MANUAL mode for 5 minutes.
 Once the 5 minutes are done, QUICK RELEASE the steam valve and let the steam escape.
 Remove the lid carefully once all the steam has stopped escaping the valve.

-• Add 4 Tbsp butter and the grated Parmesan cheese.
+• Add 4 tablespoon butter and the grated Parmesan cheese.
 Stir to combine everything.
 Season with salt and pepper to taste.
 Top with chopped parsley and more Parmesan cheese if desired.

 Notes